Causes of Hearing loss

 Pregnant woman

-• Maternal rubella, syphilis or other infections during pregnancy.
+• Maternal rubella, syphilis or other maternal infections during pregnancy.

 • Perinatal asphyxia (a lack of oxygen during childbirth).

-• Inappropriate use of certain medications, such as aminoglycosides, cytotoxic agents, antimalarial drugs and diuretics.
+• Inadequate use of certain medications, such as aminoglycosides, cytotoxics (for cancer treatment), antimalarials and diuretics.

 Bacteria of the intestinal microbiota in a petri dish